 The whole of India has been exposed to a lot of drama around what can rightly be termed the most important socio-political issue of recent times - Reservation of seats in higher education for OBCs.
 Media came out with captivating reports on the protests by the"Youth for Equality", protests by the medicos across the country pioneered by the AIIMS students, some odd incidents of self-immolation attempts (thankfully, they were underplayed by the media), pro-reservations rallies taken out by JNU students, some clashes between the "pro" and the "anti" reservation students and activists, some add incidents were police clashed with the protesters (even though it was a peaceful protest) and lots and lots of debates and discussions on the pros and cons of this reservation proposal.

-http://www.PetitionOnline.com/ps0424/ .
+We also supplemented this with our own coffee table discussions, debates, some blogs and lot of other means of self-expression.
+There was an online petition created by some-one upholding the anti-reservation views.
+If you are interested you can find it at http://www.PetitionOnline.com/ps0424/ .
 I got forwards from many asking me to send a message to the Prime Minister requesting him not to implement these recommendations on reservation.
 If you are interested you can also go to this website http://pmindia.nic.in/write.htm and send a message under the category "Social Justice" stating your views to the Prime Minister (and hope he cares).

 In the whole debate, I was disheartened to see both sides coming out with some extreme views which are totally untrue, and not gentlemanly.